PhotoVoice Training with Legebitra in Slovenia

 -

-To construct a training pack for all LGBTQI+ organisations to implement PhotoVoice as a method of community engagement and empowerment.
+To construct a training pack for all LGBTQ+ organisations to implement PhotoVoice as a method of community engagement and empowerment.

 -

-To facilitate a face-to-face set of training workshops in Ljubljana, Slovenia (in partnership with Legebrita) to implement this pilot training course with LGBTQI+ people, around their own chosen social issue.
+To facilitate a face-to-face set of training workshops in Ljubljana, Slovenia (in partnership with Legebrita) to implement this pilot training course with LGBTQ+ people, around their own chosen social issue.

 -

-To determine social change via their chosen photographs and stories, alongside speaking to people to power, to facilitate change for LGBTQI+ people in Slovenia, and ultimately, worldwide.
+To determine social change via their chosen photographs and stories, alongside speaking to people to power, to facilitate change for LGBTQ+ people in Slovenia, and ultimately, worldwide.

-The first part of the project was to develop PhotoVoice training sessions with Legebrita (an LGBTQI+ rights organisation) in Ljubljana, Slovenia.
-This part of the project was completed in June 2023, working to facilitate Legebrita staff, volunteers, and service users, to document their own chosen social issue currently facing LGBTQI+ people in Slovenia.
+The first part of the project was to develop PhotoVoice training sessions with Legebrita (an LGBTQ+ rights organisation) in Ljubljana, Slovenia.
+This part of the project was completed in June 2023, working to facilitate Legebrita staff, volunteers, and service users, to document their own chosen social issue currently facing LGBTQ+ people in Slovenia.

 The training sessions were a success, which has now facilitated Legebitra staff, volunteers, and service users, to 'speak to power' to ensure that they will now choose their own locally agreed issue, using the PhotoVoice method.
 This will take form through an upcoming exhibition of their own photographs and stories, which will be hosted at Legebrita.